jabruniessner/PyCGN/README.md

 The entries in the files are rather descriptive, I hope they are rather self explanatory.

 The core piece is the function ´confocal_generator´.
-It takes as the
+It takes as the input the three dictionaries.
+As part of the dictionaries one defines the flourophore corrdinates and the sample image.

+In theory it is very easy to iimplement such that it takes a grounf truth image and the manully enter the moments for the background noise.

+Copyright Jako Niessner
 This project is distributed under the GPL v3 license